fpfernandes/SQL_Tableau/README.md

 # SQL | TABLEAU
 Data exploratory analysis conducted utilizing PostgreSQL and creation of a dynamic and informative dashboard in Tableau.
-This powerful combination provided an in-depth overview of key metrics, including Revenue, Average Ticket Price, Leads Conversion Rate, Number of Visits, and insights into the top-performing stores, brands, and states.<br/>
+The main goal was create a sales dashboard with the main performance indicators and the key drivers of the month's results for our e-commerce.<br/>

 Below is my code in SQL used to conduct the Data Exploratory Analysis:<br/>